 Tennis was the first sport made into an electronic game.
 At first you had games like Odyssey Tennis and Pong, simple ball-and-paddle games inspired by tennis, but by the early ’80s things had progressed into a somewhat more realistic simulation of the sport.
 And that is where this game gets a definitely mixed reception.
 RealSports Tennis has somewhat bland graphics, with a decent but unexciting isometric court and nicely animated players.
 As usual in the series, one player is blue and the other red.
 Yes, this game is singles tennis only, not doubles.
 You can actually give human players three-letter initials if you want, like in an Odyssey 2 game.
 Nice.
 There are no courtside graphics, just the green court on a dark red background.
 It has challenging AI to play against and allows you to play a full, five-game match of tennis.
 That’s all okay, though visually and aurally average at best.

 The controversy here is about the controls.
 Well, and also the AI.
 First, controls.
 In this game, you don’t just automatically hit the ball like you would in Pong Sports / Video Olympics on the 2600.
 Instead, you move around with full analog controls.
-You also need to hit buttons to hit the ball, and you need to time your hit well.
-Additionally this game uses the keypad heavily.
-You need to press the upper side button to serve, though.
-Serving here is easy and you’ll pretty much always hit it in bounds on the serve.
-This button will also hit the ball back the way it came on a similar angle.
+You move with the stick or, if you have one, with the Trak-Ball’s ball.
+The trackball is a bit better of course, but either one works.
+Either way, the rest of the controls are on the keypad and buttons.
+To hit the ball, you need a well-timed button press.
+The button you press may be the regular side buttons or a keypad button, depending; this game makes heavy use of the side buttons.
+However, in order to serve you need to press the upper side button to serve.
+Having to go back and forth constantly between side buttons and keypad can get a little confusing at times.
+Still, serving is easy and you’ll pretty much always hit it in bounds on the serve.
+The upper side button will also hit the ball back the way it came on a similar angle.
 You can also hit a lob with the lower side button.
 However, if you press one of the buttons on the keypad instead during a volley, you will hit the ball towards that part of the opponent’s side of the court.
 Think of the nine numbers as aiming at the nine sections.
 With this you can control where the ball is going to a much greater extent than you can in older tennis games.
 That makes this game feel much more modern than its 1983 vintage.
 However, the way you do it is somewhat clumsy, with those keypad keys, and the controls take some definite getting used to thanks to how many buttons the game uses.
 I like having the ability to aim my shot, though.
 I think it adds to the game.
 The game was certainly designed around it, you will need to aim carefully to get the ball past the AI.
+It can be a fun challenge.

-And on that note, the AI in this game is crushingly difficult!
+However, the AI in this game is crushingly difficult!
 While winning games is possible, the AI gets to the ball almost all of the time.
 You really need to learn the game to be able to actually win sets.
 Just hitting the side buttons to hit the ball back the way it came won’t be good enough, aimed shots with the keypad are pretty much required.
 Some luck would help, as well.
 This is a somewhat slow-paced game, as the ball often feels like it’s moving slowly, but it does pick up at times.
 The game can get intense as volleys continue.
 I wish the AI was fairer but I’m sure that is very hard to do well on a machine from the early ’80s.
 On the whole I think this game is alright, but flawed.
 I like the greater control you get from being able to aim your shots, but beating the AI is frustrating and this isn’t the most exciting game.
-It’s a decent game maybe worth a look.
+It’s a decent game maybe worth a look, particularly for two interested players.
 The controls will take getting used to though.

 River Raid – 1 player.
+Has analog controls.
 Developed and published by Activision in 1983.

 River Raid is a port of the very popular and successful Atari 2600 game of the same name.
 One of Activision’s biggest hits this side of Pitfall, River Raid was naturally ported to many formats and the 5200 is no exception.
 This port is, for the most part, a by-the-numbers port, largely identical to the original 2600 game except for improved graphical detail.
 The graphics are much sharper and clearer, this is a nice next-gen enhancement of the game.
 However, that’s not all.
 Activision did an interesting thing here — not only did they improve the graphics, they also made the controls fully analog.
 It’s a really nice change which has a very noticeable impact on the game.
 Or at least, movement left and right is now fully proportional and analog.
-Speed control feels more digital, as each press changes your speed one notch faster or slower.
+Speed control feels more digital, as instead of gradient speed control you switch between set speeds depending on how much you push the stick up or down.

 Other than that, though, this is River Raid.
 River Raid is an early vertically-scrolling shmup.
 You fly a plane in narrow canyons over a river, shooting down enemy ships and tanks and destroying bridges at regular intervals.
 It was inspired by a famous bridge-attack raid from World War II.
 This is a simple game, with enemies that only sometimes attack you and relatively simple graphics and gameplay, but it is quite challenging and can be addictive.
 It is very easy to mess up and hit the walls, and that loses you a life just as fast as enemy bullets do.
 The game also has a fuel system.
 Your fuel meter steadily decreases as you go, and flying over fuel tanks refills it.
 Unlike Konami’s Scramble, you cannot refill fuel by shooting fuel tanks; you need to fly over them without shooting them, instead.
 Running out of fuel is initially rare, but the farther you get the easier it is to run low.
 You also will face some more aggressive foes as you get deeper into the game.

 As mentioned previously, with many 5200 games, this game is a last-gen port, from the 2600.
 Everything looks better and higher resolution here, with jagged coastlines with cliff faces along the edges of them and more detailed enemies to shoot, but it does not push the hardware as much as an exclusive would.
 River Raid is no match for the best shmups of the later ’80s, since the game is simple and lacks the depth of a Gradius or R-Type.
 In this game you just fly up and shoot the somewhat randomly laid out enemies the game throws at you while avoiding the walls.
 Still, River Raid is an addictive classic that still holds up fairly well.
-This game is not as complex as a next-gen exclusive like The Dreadnaught Factor, but that’s fine, enhanced last-gen ports have a place as well.
+This game is not as complex as a next-gen exclusive like The Dreadnaught Factor, and I don’t like it quite as much as that game, but it’s still good.
+Enhanced last-gen ports have a place as well.
 The shooting and dodging gameplay of River Raid is timeless fun.

 Atari 2600 port.
 Other ports were released on the Intellivision, Colecovision, Commodore 64, MSX, Sinclair ZX Spectrum, PC, and, as far as I know always in its Atari 2600 form, on numerous Activision collections for newer consoles from the last 25 years.